rkyzk/your-poetry/documents/README.md

 |11|user redirect|—|Log in and enter "/signup" in the URL|Redirected to "Home."|Signup page appears for a moment and then redirected to "Home."|pass|[image](./images/manual-tests/Signup/11.png)|2023/7/28|

 #### Home page
+- For test no. 5, go to admin panel, make poems titled 'poem1', 'poem2', 'poem3' (content: 'content'; category: 'other') and set the featured_flag to true

 Test No.|Feature|Preparation Steps if any|Test Steps|Expected results|Actual results|Pass/Fail|Images|Date|
 |:---| :--- | :--- |:---| :--- | :--- |:---| :--- |:--- |